Insecurity: North Central elders join call for sack of service chiefs

 It reminded the president that the first step in restoring security in the country was the restructuring of the security architecture with the sacking of the service chiefs.

+ALSO READ: Insecurity: Sack Service Chiefs now – Northern Elders tell Buhari

-According to the group, “Nigerians are tired of rhetoric and promises of security situation getting better.”
+According to the group, “Nigerians are tired of rhetorics and promises of security situation getting better.”

-“Nigerians are tired of rhetoric and promises of the security situation getting better.
+“Nigerians are tired of rhetorics and promises of the security situation getting better.

 “As it stands today, the well-meaning citizens of North Central and Nigeria, are frightened by this information.